Sustainable Finance Sustainable Finance

 Loan Characteristc Incentive Based on SPT Achievement Reduction in the interest rate will be offered if SPT is achieved.

-The Framework conforms to the Sustainability-Linked Loan Principles (revised 2023) ("SLLP") developed by the Asia Pacific Loan Market Association (APLMA), the Loan Market Association (LMA), and the Loan Syndications and Trading Association (LSTA), and the Guidelines for Green Loans and Sustainability-Linked Loans (2022 version) developed by the Ministry of the Environment of Japan.
+This framework compiles with the Sustainability-Linked Loan Principles (revised 2023) ("SLLP") established by the Asia Pacific Loan Market Association (APLMA), the Loan Market Association (LMA), and the Loan Syndications and Trading Association (LSTA), as well as the Green Loan and Sustainability-Linked Loan Guidelines (2022 edition) issued by the Ministry of the Environment of Japan.

-We have obtained a second-party opinion from Japan Credit Rating Agency, Ltd. (JCR) stating that the Framework complies with the SLLP and the Ministry of Environment Guidelines on Expectations for Sustainability Linked Loans.
+JRE has obtained a third-party opinion from Japan Credit Rating Agency, Ltd. (JCR) confirming that this framework is in compliance with the SLLP and the Ministry of the Environment Guidelines’ provisions on “matters expected of sustainability linked loans.”

 Sustainability-Linked Loans Track Record